umarhassan-mitodl/9.00sc-fall-2011/content/pages/social-psychology-i/_index.md

 Textbook supplement
 {{< tdclose >}}
 {{< tdopen >}}
-Study materials for Chapter 16, "Social Psychology: Meeting of the Minds" in [Study Site for _Psychology in Context_, 3/e](http://www.pearsonhighered.com/educator/product/Fundamentals-of-Psychology-in-Context/9780205507573.page) (Pearson Education, 2007)
+Study materials for Chapter 16, "Social Psychology: Meeting of the Minds" in {{% resource_link "6eb9ea0a-97a2-4e4b-b644-c6c5373611e7" "Study Site for _Psychology in Context_, 3/e" %}} (Pearson Education, 2007)
 {{< tdclose >}}
 {{< tdopen >}}
 Practice test questions, flashcards, and media for a related textbook by Kosslyn & Rosenberg